Governor of Wisconsin: Veto power

 The governor of Wisconsin has the strongest veto power of nearly any American governor.
 Any bill passed by the Wisconsin State Legislature must be presented to the governor, who either signs it into law, or vetoes it.
 In the event of a veto, the bill is returned to the legislature, who may then vote to override the veto.
 In 1930, the Wisconsin Constitution was amended to give the governor line-item veto power, which allows portions of appropriations bills to be struck out without rejecting the entire bill.
 Governors have the power to strike out words, numbers, and even entire sentences from bills.
 The partial veto may still be overridden by the legislature.

 In 1990 a further amendment specified that the line-item veto does not give the governor power to veto individual letters of appropriations bills, thereby forming new words.
 Despite this 1990 law, the strength of the governor's veto power gave rise to the term "Frankenstein veto" to describe the governor's ability to form a new bill that subverts the intent of the legislature.
 In 2023, Governor Tony Evers used the power to change a portion of the state budget that funded schools until the "2024-2025" school year to "2425," increasing funding for over 400 years.
 On April 18, 2025, the Wisconsin Supreme Court ruled it within his constitutional powers.

+Commander-in-chief powers

+Like many other governors, the governor of Wisconsin is the commander-in-chief of the state's militia.
+This includes the Wisconsin National Guard.
+Although the governor is constitutionally the commander-in-chief, in practice the governor delegates operational decisions of the National Guard to the Wisconsin Adjutant General.

+Somewhat unusually, the Wisconsin Governor also has authority over state naval forces.
+This is a vestige from the early years of the Constitution, as the state has had no naval units since the late 19th century.